scottonanski/persistent-mind-model/PMM_TECHNICAL_REPORT.md

 **Key Components:**
 - `pmm/tokenization_engine.py` - SHA-256 hash chain creation
-- `pmm/memory_token.py` - MemoryToken dataclass with quantum states
+- `pmm/memory_token.py` - MemoryToken dataclass with amplitude/phase state fields

 **How it Works:**
 Every memory (event, thought, insight) gets converted into a MemoryToken with:
 1. **Content hash** - SHA-256 of the memory content
 2. **Previous hash** - Links to the previous token in the chain
 3. **Timestamp** - When the memory was created
-4. **Quantum state** - Amplitude and phase values for memory dynamics
+4. **State model** - Amplitude and phase values for memory dynamics

 The tokenization process creates an immutable chain where any tampering breaks the cryptographic verification, similar to blockchain technology but optimized for individual AI memory rather than distributed consensus.